dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 It is quite difficult to find a computer without wifi and bluetooth these days, and yet in order to finalize our secrets and in order to sign transactions, such a device would be perfect.

-We call these operations "sensitive operations" as we are entrusting the computer to not broadcast our activity out using this hardware while we do these operations.
+We call these operations "sensitive operations" as we are entrusting the computer to not broadcast anything about our activity while we do these operations.

 Using linux based privacy focused software is a good option for non-tech savvy individuals; [TailsOS](https://tails.boum.org/) is considered the defacto standard for those who need to complete sensitive tasks on a computer.
 Although this isn't as bullet proof as using a computer without wireless communication hardware, we can remain confident that TailsOS will not use our hardware to leak our secrets because the software is open source, has been audited, and is recommended by security and privacy advocates.